 The Mercedes GLE is a big SUV that’s brilliant for the family.
-However, petrol models cost a fortune to run and the standard suspension’s bumpy on rough roads
+However, it’s starting to show its age inside and the standard suspension is bumpy on rough roads

 If you’re looking for a big family SUV with a desirable badge then the Mercedes GLE is worth a look.

-The GLE replaced the Mercedes M-Class in 2015, but apart for some new front and rear headlight designs and a new tablet-style infotainment system, they’re basically the same car.
+The GLE replaced the Mercedes ML-Class in 2015, but apart for some new front and rear headlight designs and a new tablet-style infotainment system, they’re basically the same car.

 And that’s a good thing as far as interior space goes.
-The GLE has plenty of space for four people, numerous smaller cubbies scattered through the interior and a huge boot.
+The GLE has plenty of room for four people, numerous cubbies scattered through the cabin and a huge boot.

-The interior also feels very well built and is made from expensive-feeling material –, the only downside is the dashboard design that’s packed full of fiddly buttons – if you want a Mercedes with a modern minimalist design then the E-Class or GLC are much better choices.
+The interior also feels very well built and is made from expensive-feeling materials.
+The only downside is that the dashboard is packed full of fiddly buttons.
+If you want a Mercedes with a modern, minimalist design, then the E-Class or GLC are much better choices.